Trumbull Sunday Speaker Series continues May 5

 WARREN

 The next Trumbull County Historical Society Sunday Speaker Series program will be May 5.
-All programs will be 2 p.m. the first Sunday of the month.
+All programs will take place at 2 p.m. the first Sunday of the month.
+Here is the schedule:

-July 7, Allan R. May, “The Jungle Inn” at the Tech Belt Energy Innovation Center, 125 W. Market Street.
+July 7, Allan R. May, “The Jungle Inn” at the Tech Belt Energy Innovation Center, 125 W. Market St.

 Aug.
-4, Ben Lariccia and Joe Tucciarone, “Coal War in the Mahoning Valley: The Origin of Greater Youngstown’s Italians” at the Hubbard Library, 436 W. Liberty Street, Hubbard.
+4, Ben Lariccia and Joe Tucciarone, “Coal War in the Mahoning Valley: The Origin of Greater Youngstown’s Italians” at the Hubbard Library, 436 W. Liberty St., Hubbard.

 Nov.
-3, Josh Nativio and Meghan Reed, “Warren: Images of America” at the Tech Belt Energy Innovation Center, 125 W. Market Street.
+3, Josh Nativio and Meghan Reed, “Warren: Images of America” at the Tech Belt Energy Innovation Center, 125 W. Market St.

 Subscribe Today